devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 ### Obtaining template parameters

 The `Parameters` section defines the input parameters necessary to create the stack.
-When the stack is created the user will be prompted for the required parameters.
+When the stack is created, the user will be prompted for the required parameters.
 You can define as many parameters as you would like.
 You then use them later in the script with a `Ref` field.
 You can see the unique bucket name referenced in the _Resources_ section later in the script.

 ```json
 "Parameters": {